syphxncodes/Alzheimer-Disease-Detection/README.md

 * Diagnosis: Diagnosis status for Alzheimer's Disease, where 0 indicates There is no risk and 1 indicates There is a risk.

 Using this data, the model predicts diagnosis and gives the information whether the patient is at the risk of having an alzheimer's disease or not.
+# Data Analysis and Model Training
+In Data Analysis, it was found that there are no null values present in the dataset.
+2 of the columns(PatientID,DoctorInCharge) have been deleted from the dataset because it does not serve any purpose for predicting the diagnosis.
+Using box plots, it was understood that there are no outliers in the dataset, and there were no object type columns to convert.
+By understanding the data, it was found that patients with no head injury and with cardiovascular disease were at a higher risk of getting Alzheimer's.
 # Using the code
 First, prerequisites to download this particular application:
 - [Git](https://git-scm.com/downloads) installed on your machine.